People never used to see Greyhounds as pets. They were more of a commodity, used either as a hunting dog or a racer.

 Greyhounds are also great nesters.
 They love to dig up their bed and make a big pile of bedding.

-This is why we always have layers on Yogi's beds.
+This is why we always have layers on Sunny's beds.
 He has his basic bed with a duvet on top and a couple of blankets so he can pile things up as he likes.

 Yes, toys!
 Greyhounds as pets need to be kept entertained

 Some pet Greyhounds love to play and others not so much.